libdynd/libdynd/BUILD.md

     subdirectory so that your build is isolated from the source code files.

-4. Click 'Add Entry', and create a variable called BOOST_ROOT.
-   Set its type to PATH, and select the path to the boost library.
-   Boost doesn't need to be built, only headers are used.

-5. Double-click on the generated dynamicndarray.sln
+4. Double-click on the generated dynamicndarray.sln
     to open Visual Studio.
 The RelWithDebInfo configuration is recommended for most purposes.